|On this page…|

 See Methods That Modify Default Behavior for a discussion of how to create classes that modify standard MATLAB® behavior.

-See Class Files for information on the use of @ and path directors and packages to organize your class files.
+See Class Files and Folders for information on the use of @ and path directors and packages to organize your class files.

 See Methods In Separate Files for the syntax to use when defining classes in more than one file.